josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 - `import.meta.glob` is a Vite function.
 It imports any files that match the glob (wildcard string) provided--in this case, all `.md` files inside `src/routes/blog`.
   - That function returns an object where each file's relative path is the key, and the value is a "resolver" function (my term; not official) that loads the file contents as a JavaScript promise.
 - The `map` method is there to shape the file data, so it's easier to work with on the front end.
 (And since each item waits for a promise, we wrap it in an `await Promise.all`.)
-  - Extracting the route from the file path is ugly, but since we know the file structure and glob beforehand, this gets the job works fairly safely.
+  - Since we know the path will begin with `..` and end with `.md`, we can safely use `.slice(2, -3)` to remove those characters and end up with the route.
 - Next, we sort the posts by descending date (since this is a blog, of course, and we'll want our newest posts showing first).
   - Note that your posts will need a validly formatted `date` frontmatter property for this to work.
 - Finally, we convert the finished product to JSON and `return` it as the `body` of our API response.
 (The 200 status code is implicit here, since we're successfully returning a `body`.)